Ohio Army National Guard soldiers support inauguration

-U.S. Soldiers assigned to 2nd Squadron, 107th Cavalry Regiment, Ohio National Guard, provide security near the U.S. House of Representatives January 17, 2021, in Washington, DC.
-At least 25,000 National Guard men and women have been authorized to conduct security, communication, and logistical missions in support of federal and District authorities leading up to and through the 59th Presidential Inauguration.
-(U.S. Air National Guard video by Senior Master Sgt.
+U.S. Soldiers, assigned to 2nd Squadron, 107th Cavalry Regiment, Ohio National Guard, stand near the Capitol in Washington, D.C., Jan.
+20, 2021.
+At least 25,000 National Guard men and women have been authorized to conduct security, communication and logistical missions in support of federal and District authorities leading up and through the 59th Presidential Inauguration.
+(U.S. National Guard photo by Senior Master Sgt.
 Ralph Branson)

 |Date Taken: